santosh1208/HarperDBHackathon/README.md

 https://projects.invisionapp.com/share/57FSS04J8AH#/screens/278741558

-Future scope
+Future scope / Applications

-This application can be useful to find out Car heath and performance .
-This can be extended to provide predictive maintenance updates about car to user
+1. Useful to find out Car heath and performance .

+2. Predictive maintenance updates about car to user.

+3. Provide driver assistance.

-Telematics insurance sometimes called black box insurance, pay-as-you-drive or pay-how-you-drive insurance - is a rapidly growing area of the industry that's revolutionising the way we think about car insurance.
+4. Telematics insurance sometimes called black box insurance, pay-as-you-drive or pay-how-you-drive insurance - is a rapidly growing area of the industry that's revolutionising the way we think about car insurance.
 App can be extended to predict Insurance premiums to user.
 HarperDB can be used with different telematics device providers for storing data on edge.

+5. eCalls : In the event of a serious accident, eCall automatically emergency number and sends the appropriate authorities to the scene.